netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 network path.

+## Key Implications

+A network path change goes unnoticed in case a SCION implementation changes a path that happens to have the same IP/port for both endpoints.

+Congestion control (CC) algorithms can also benefit from exact knowledge of a path:

+- When using multiple paths, a CC algorithm can access information as to if and where the paths overlap and some of the properties of the overlapping sections.

+- CC algorithms should be notified of every path change, allowing them to reset only when necessary.
+A reset may not be unnecessary if the network path remains the same and only the IP or port of an endpoint changes.
+This can make sense if any congestion is assumed to be on the network path rather than behind the remote IP/port.

+See also {{Section 5.3 of QUIC-MP}}.

+### Recommendations

+- Congestion control algorithms should be reset when the network path changes (beyond 4-tuple).
+This is best achieved by ensureing that the network path only changes when requested by QUIC.

+Congestion control algorithms can also benefit from exact knowledge of a network path:

+- Congestion control algorithms should use the path metadata to detect and, if necessary and possible, avoid overlap with other paths.
+Congestion control can then be simplified to work indpependent for each path.
+- Path selection algorithms should try to avoid multiple path that share bottleneck links.

 ## RTT Estimation {#rtt}

-Similarily to congestion control, and following {{Section 5.1 of QUIC-MP}}, RTT estimation algorithm should be reset when the 4-tuple of a QUIC-path changes.
-As described in {{concon}} this can be avoided if SCION implementation should never change a network path unless instructed otherwise by the QUIC-MP implementation, see {{recommendations}}.
+Similarly to congestion control, and following
+{{Section 5.1 of QUIC-MP}}, RTT estimation algorithm should be reset when the 4-tuple of a QUIC-path changes.
+As described in {{concon}} this can be avoided if SCION implementation never change a network path unless instructed otherwise by the QUIC-MP implementation.

+### Key Implications

+If a path change occurs undetected, the QUIC-MP layer mail fail to reset congestion control or RTT estimation.
+This is undesirable but not worse than traditional IP based non-PAN transport where routes can change without the endpoints ever learning about it.

+### Recommendations

+- RTT-algorithms algorithms should be reset when the network path changes (beyond 4-tuple).
+This is best achieved by ensureing that the network path only changes when requested by QUIC.

-Round-trip time estimation (RTT) algorithms can also benefit from exact knowledge of a path:
+Round-trip time estimation algorithms can also benefit from exact knowledge of a path:

 - An implementation may use SCIONs SCMP traceroute